awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-adding-checkpoints-instance-refresh.md

 ```

 **To create a single checkpoint**
 To create a single checkpoint, use the following example [start\-instance\-refresh](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/start-instance-refresh.html) command\.
-This example configures an instance refresh that refreshes 20 percent of the Auto Scaling group initially, waits 10 minutes, and then refreshes the rest of the group before concluding the operation\.
+This example configures an instance refresh that initially refreshes 20 percent of the Auto Scaling group\.
+After waiting 10 minutes, it then refreshes the rest of the group before concluding the operation\.

 ```
 aws autoscaling start-instance-refresh --cli-input-json file://config.json
 ```

-Contents of `config.json`\.
+Contents of `config.json`:

 ```
 {